Giovanni1085/academic-kickstart/content/post/StudentprojectideasAHSS.md

 ## Iconography and iconology

 Following Panofsky, we can distinguish between conventional art subject matter, or iconography (the symbolic and cultural interpretation of contents) and its intrinsic meaning, or iconology (the situated and historical interpretation of contents and symbols).
-Can iconographical and iconological knowledge be make explicit for machines to "learn"?
+Can iconographical and iconological knowledge be make explicit for machines to 'learn'?

 To know more: Panofsky, *Studies in Iconology: Humanistic Themes in the Art of the Renaissance*, 1939.